sultanby/travel-log/README.md

 8. Start the frontend: `npm start` in the `client` directory.

 ## Usage
-- Add new travel entries by providing details and uploading photos.
+- Add new travel entries by double tap
+- Provide travel details and uploade photo.
 - View your travel entries.
 - Explore your travel history.